-The TPS54360B-Q1 is designed to operate from an input voltage supply range between 4.5 V and 60 V. This input supply should be well regulated.
-If the input supply is located more than a few inches from the TPS54360B-Q1 converter, in addition to the ceramic bypass capacitors, bulk capacitance may be required.
-An electrolytic capacitor with a value of $100~\mu F$ is a typical choice.
+The device is designed to operate from an input voltage supply range between 4.5 V and 60 V. This input supply must be well regulated.
+If the input supply is located more than a few inches from the TPS54360B converter additional bulk capacitance may be required in addition to the ceramic bypass capacitors.
+A 100-μF electrolytic capacitor is a typical choice